 Sometimes these white lies succeed, the person leaves you alone, and you can continue not drinking and hope they don't notice for the rest of the night.
 Doesn't always go that way though.
-The person may not believe your excuse, or insist you have a drink anyway.
+They may not believe your excuse, or insist you have a drink anyway.

 There are two other types of statements you could try.
 They're a little more extreme in that it's hard to argue with them, but they involve possibly taking the conversation in an unwanted heavy, serious direction.
-You can either say you don't drink because some people in your family have problems with alcoholism, or that you're on a type of medication/have a medical condition that you can't mix with alcohol.
-Of course, for some people who don't want to drink these reasons really do apply to them.
+You can either say you don't drink because some family members struggle with alcoholism, or that you're on a type of medication/have a medical condition that you can't mix with alcohol.
+(Of course, for some people who don't drink these reasons really do apply to them.)

 Imply you're drinking more than you are, or that you're drinking at all

 This is the other classic way to be sneaky:

 - If you're drinking, but just don't want to get drunk, then nurse a single beer for hours and let people assume it's more than one.

 - Order an orange juice or a coke, and don't do anything to dissuade people from assuming you're having a mixed drink.
 You may need to ask the bartender to serve it the same type of glass as the alcoholic version.
 On the off chance that someone asks what you've got, you can lie, or simply admit there's no alcohol in it, and turn to one of the other strategies.
 Nothing wrong with having a Sprite.
 If you want to drink, just not too much, you could also cycle between mixed drinks and similar-looking alcohol-free ones.